Introduction

 ```

-GET https://v2.dataos.info/build/readme.md?ask=<question>&goal=<endgoal>
+GET https://v2.dataos.info/build/get-started/readme.md?ask=<question>&goal=<endgoal>

 ```